 We’ve used No Birds and were pleasantly surprised with the quality of the vehicle and the staff.

-i agree with @TheBBG that it is often down to the staff, having experienced an unpleasant staff member when taking a vehicle and a very pleasant one on returning it at the same office of a big brand firm.
+i agree with @PhilT that it is often down to the staff, having experienced an unpleasant staff member when taking a vehicle and a very pleasant one on returning it at the same office of a big brand firm.

 They could not be worse than the experience which I previouslt posted under the topic